weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 CONTINUOUS FUNCTIONS

-45 Definition Suppose X and Yare metric spaces, E c¢ X, p € E, and f maps Einto Y. Thenf is said to be continuous at p if for every € > 0 there exists a 6 > 0 such that
+45 Definition Suppose X and Yare metric spaces, E cc X, p € E, and f maps Einto Y. Thenf is said to be continuous at p if for every € > 0 there exists a 6 > 0 such that